catpea/poetry/README.md

 but a Magical Sight,

 It was a Noble Megaloceros,<br>
-on a wintery starlit night.
+on a wintry starlit night.

 A Family, and a Traveler,<br>
 Had to go out and see,